quanyang/percy-docs/docs/clients/javascript/ember.md

   * Mirage blocks network requests by default.
 You need to add `this.passthrough('/_percy/**');` to your mirage routes to whitelist Percy's internal requests that are made in tests.
 Make sure to add it to the **top** of your routes to avoid being affected by `this.namespace` changes.
   * Also, Mirage's `passthrough` requires jQuery > 2.x.
 If you are running Ember 2.3 or greater, simply remove the `jquery` line from your `bower.json` (Ember 2.3 and greater will pull in the correct jQuery version).
 Otherwise, you will need to upgrade your jQuery version for Mirage.

+* **Pretender users**:
+  * Like Mirage, which uses Pretender under the hood, Pretender blocks network requests by default.
+A passthrough mechanism is also available but the syntax is slightly different.
+You can add `this.post('/_percy/:param', this.passthrough);` to your Pretender route handlers.

 ## Other resources

 * EmberScreencasts video: [Introduction to Visual Regression Testing](https://www.emberscreencasts.com/posts/160)